SupurCalvinHiggins/ibos/README.md

 TODO:
 * Make functions static
 * Add TEST\_SUITE\_START/\_END functions
-* Fix allocator performance when there are no partial small slabs
-* Check to see if unused interrupts fire
 * Design, implement and mock thread abstraction
 * Design and implement event dispatch
 * Design and implement simple applications